-Linux distributions are widely known to be less ‘sharp’ in appearance than the Windows and Mac OS counterpart, but I think this is soon going to be an issue of past as we see increasing use of HiDPI these days.
+Linux distributions are widely known to be less ‘sharp’ in appearance than the Windows and Mac OS counterpart, but I think this is soon going to be an issue of past.
+We see increasing use of HiDPI these days.
 Upcoming elementary OS 5.0 Juno will also feature HiDPI is some apps.
 So overall, you will no longer see those blurry Mint welcome icons and the cinnamon startup apps icons beginning with Tara!

 5. Mint Welcome Screen UI Changes

 The famous Mint welcome screen will see some UI changes including addition of new useful links for user guide, codecs, popular settings, popular apps etc..

 The desktop search will yield results from local files, web engines, recent apps, dictionary, and translations.

 7. Mint Update Tool

 Tara will get improvements in the Mint update tool.
 Mainly, the team is focusing on safeguarding against accidental package removals.
 For example, not allow users perform updates which would remove sensitive packages.
 It will also throw a notice to reboot the computer when needed.